conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 ---
 layout: post
 title: Coding Is Easy - Any Monkey Can Do It.
-Software, However Is Very Hard
+Software, however, is very hard
 date: 2022-01-17 09:06:45 +0300
 categories:
     - Business Of Software
 ---
-There is a famous question those in the software industry ask themselves:
+There is a famous question that those in the software industry ask themselves:

 > How hard can it be?